 - Next, add one cup of tomatoes to the pot and cook until tomatoes are soft and translucent.

-- Add ½ a cup of brown sugar to your pot and stir well.
+- Add brown sugar to your pot and stir well.
 The caramelized sugar will add a wonderful balance to the sour tomatoes.

 - Throw in 1 ½ tablespoons of black pepper and salt.
 Allow mixture to boil until soft and pulpy.
 Simmer at low heat to make sure your relish doesn’t burn.
-Stirring occasionally.
+Stir occasionally.

-- Add 2 tablespoons of vegetable oil to a heated skillet.
-Place 2 pork patties into your skillet and sear.
+- Add vegetable oil to a heated skillet.
+Place 4 pork patties into your skillet and sear.
 Tip: cover the pork patties with a lid to make sure they cook well internally.

 - Place a slice of cheddar cheese on each patty and cover with a lid.
 This will help the cheese melt.

-- Remove your cheesy pork patties from the skillet and set aside to assemble your burger later.
+- Remove the cheesy pork patties from the skillet and set aside.

-- Check on your onion relish, it should have reduced to ⅓ of its original consistency.
+- Check on the onion relish, it should have reduced to ⅓ of its original consistency.

 - Now time to assemble your pork burger.
-Toast your burger buns on a heated pan.
-Next, spread a tablespoon of aioli on both halves of your burger bun.
+Toast the burger buns on a heated pan.

-- Next, add a generous spoonful of your onion and tomato relish and spread evenly.
+- Next, add a generous spoonful of the onion and tomato relish and spread evenly.

 Ingredients You Need